 12. Brazil is Home to One of the Most Dangerous Islands in the World

-The golden lancehead is considered one of the most venomous snakes in the world.
+In fact, it is considered one of the most venomous snakes in the world.
 Their venom is capable of causing severe tissue damage, clotting disorders, and even death if not treated promptly.

 13. A Brazilian Physician Discovered Chagas Disease

 It hosted the final match of the 1950 FIFA World Cup, known as the “Maracanazo,” in which Brazil suffered a heartbreaking defeat against Uruguay.
-The stadium has witnessed countless memorable matches and has become an emblematic symbol of the sport.

 15. The Stars on the Brazilian Flag Depict a Specific Starry Night